Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through my articles.

 |Common Name||Latin Name||Seeds||Cuttings|

 PH Levels for Hydroponic Vegetables

-Knowing your ph level of your water is important.
-To obtain the best yield and healthiest plants you'll want to give your vegetables the optimal growing environment.
+Knowing the ph level of your water is essential.
+To obtain the best yield and healthiest plants, you'll want to give your vegetables the optimal growing environment.

 Taste of Hydroponic Vegetables

 It's likely that when you tell people you're growing hydroponically, they will tell you things such as: